MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 SCREENSHOT HIGHLIGHTING BUTTONS THAT WILL BE REMOVED

-The user will see a message that says that file sharing is unavailable.
+The user will also see a message that says that file sharing is unavailable.

 SCREENSHOT GOES HERE